Toby Edser: Nottingham Forest

 He returned on loan to Woking in August 2019, who were now playing in the National League.
 He later said he regretted leaving Woking after his first spell.
 He was released by Nottingham Forest at the end of the 2019–20 season.

 Aldershot Town

-On 18 September 2020, Edser signed with National League side Aldershot Town and said that "I'm really happy, it's been a bit stressful over the last few months".
+On 18 September 2020, Edser signed with National League side Aldershot Town and said, "I'm really happy; it's been a bit stressful over the last few months".
 He scored four goals in 43 league appearances in the 2020–21 season and was re-signed for another year.
-However he missed two months of the 2021–22 campaign with injury, marking his return to fitness in January with a goal in a 1–1 draw with Maidenhead United at the Recreation Ground.
+However, he missed two months of the 2021–22 campaign with injury, marking his return to fitness in January with a goal in a 1–1 draw with Maidenhead United at the Recreation Ground.

 Ebbsfleet United

 In July 2022, he signed for National League South side Ebbsfleet United following a trial.
+He scored twelve goals from 47 appearances in the 2022–23 season, including a hat-trick in a final day 5–0 win over Hungerford Town at Stonebridge Road.
+Ebbsfleet won the National League South title, setting a club record of 32 wins and 109 goals.
+He then featured 39 times in the 2023–24 season.
+He played 37 league games in the 2024–25 campaign as Ebbsfleet were relegated with seven games left to play.

+International career

+Edser was called up to the England C team in April 2024.
+Manager Paul Fairclough started him in the following month's 2–0 win over Nepal.

 Style of play

 Edser has been described by the Port Vale club website as "a talented playmaker with a strong technical ability".
 The Nottingham Forest club website stated that "his intelligence on the ball allows him to dictate play wherever he is on the field".
 He has described himself as "quite a leader on the pitch".